OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 Acceptance of Terms of Use

-Please read these Terms of Use, Privacy Policy, Cookies Policy and Community Guidelines, very carefully. **If you do not agree to any of the provisions set out in those documents, you should not use the Website, Apps or any of the Services.** By accessing or using the Platform, registering an account, or by viewing, accessing, streaming, uploading or downloading any information or content from or to the Platform, you represent and warrant that you have read and understood the Terms of Use, Privacy Policy, Cookies Policy and Community Guidelines, will abide by them, and that you are either 18 years of age or more, or the applicable age of majority in your jurisdiction, or if you are under 18 years of age or the age of majority in your jurisdiction, you are 13 years of age or more and have your parent(s)’ or legal guardian(s)’ permission to use the Platform.
+Please read these Terms of Use, Privacy Policy, Cookies Policy and Community Guidelines, very carefully. **If you do not agree to any of the provisions set out in those documents, you should not use the Website, Apps or any of the Services.** By accessing or using the Platform, registering an account, or by viewing, accessing, streaming, uploading or downloading any information or content from or to the Platform, you represent and warrant that you have read and understood the Terms of Use and Community Guidelines, will abide by them, and that you are either 18 years of age or more, or the applicable age of majority in your jurisdiction, or if you are under 18 years of age or the age of majority in your jurisdiction, you are 16 years of age or more if you reside in the European Union or 13 years of age or more if you reside in the United States or anywhere else.

 Changes to Terms of Use

-We reserve the right to change, alter, replace or otherwise modify these Terms of Use at any time.
+We reserve the right to change, alter, replace or otherwise modify these Terms of Use at any time, for example to address legal or regulatory changes or changes to features or functionality made available through the Platform, in our discretion.
 The date of last modification is stated at the end of these Terms of Use.
 It is your responsibility to check this page from time to time for updates.

-When we make any updates to these Terms of Use, we will highlight this fact on the Website.
-In addition, if you register an account and these Terms of Use are subsequently changed in any material respect (for example, for security, legal, or regulatory reasons), we will notify you in advance by sending a message to your SoundCloud® account and/or an email to the email address that you have provided to us, and the revised Terms of Use will become effective six (6) weeks after such notification.
-You will have no obligation to continue using the Platform following any such notification, but if you do not terminate your account as described in the Termination section below during such six (6) week period, your continued use of the Platform after the end of that six (6) week period will constitute your acceptance of the revised Terms of Use.
+When we make any material changes to these Terms of Use, we will provide you with prominent notice under the circumstances, including for example displaying a notice within the Platform and/or by sending you an email to the email address that you have provided us or a message to your SoundCloud account, and the revised Terms of Use will become effective two (2) weeks after such notification.

+You will have no obligation to continue using the Platform following any such notification, but if you do not terminate your account as described in the Termination section below during such two (2) week period, your continued use of the Platform after the end of that two (2) week period will constitute your acceptance of the revised Terms of Use.

 Description of the Platform

 The Platform is a hosting service.
 Registered users of the Platform may submit, upload and post audio, text, photos, pictures, graphics, comments, and other content, data or information (**“Content”**), which will be stored by SoundCloud at the direction of such registered users, and may be shared and distributed by such registered users, and other users of the Platform, using the tools and features provided as part of the Platform and accessible via the Website, Apps and elsewhere.
 The Platform also enables registered users to interact with one another and to contribute to discussions, and enables any user of the Website, Apps or certain Services (who may or may not be registered users of the Platform) to view, listen to and share Content uploaded and made available by registered users.

+The Platform also includes social and interactive features that enable users to engage with and learn from the SoundCloud community in order to build a following and ensure you get the content that inerests you most.
+For example, users who upload content to SoundCloud will gain access to our creator stats feature, which provides creators with insights into how the content they upload fares among users, including which users are top listeners and downloaders of such content.

+Some features of our Platform are only available to registered users who subscribe to a certain Service (see Subscriptions and Gift Codes below).
+SoundCloud however remains free for users that choose not to subscribe to such Services.
+In order to make the Platform available for free and provide you with personally relevant features, we serve tailored ads on the Platform on behalf of third party advertisers.
+To that end, we use information that you make available to us when you interact with the Platform to inform the nature of the ads we show you and provide you with a customized experience.
+More information on how we use data to show you personalized ads is described in our Privacy Policy.

 We may, from time to time, release new tools and resources on the Website, release new versions of our Apps, or introduce other services and/or features for the Platform.
-Any new services and features will be subject to these Terms of Use as well as any additional terms of use that we may release for those specific services or features.
+Any new services and features will be subject to these Terms of Use as well as any additional terms and conditions that we may release for those specific services or features.

 Your SoundCloud account

 You are not obliged to register to use the Platform.
 However, access to the Apps and certain Services is only available to registered users.
-As an example, our App, SoundCloud Pulse, enables registered users, who upload and make available their Content to other users, to receive instant feedback on their tracks, communicate with their listeners and manage their Content any time.
+As an example, our App, SoundCloud Pulse, enables registered users, who upload and make available their Content to other users, to receive instant feedback on the performance of their tracks, communicate with their listeners, and manage their Content anytime.

+In order for you to enagage with other SoundCloud listeners and creators, we enable you to create and personalize a public profile on SoundCloud.
+To enable you to do that, you must provide us with the information you want to display on such profile.

+In order to help you to navigate and discover content on the Platform that interests you, as a registered user you will also receive auto-generated personalized recommendations of other content that might appeal to you, based on your listening habits.

 When you register to use the Platform, you will provide us with your email address, and will choose a username and password for your account.
 You must ensure that the email address that you provide is, and remains, valid.
 Your email address and any other information you chose to provide about yourself will be treated in accordance with our Privacy Policy.